caoppg/KSPMI/README.md

 ## Getting Started

-To run this software, you can do the following steps:
+To run this software, the following steps should be followed:

 * Download the project as a zip file.
 * Unzip the file.